breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-09-17-some-notes-on-bash-and-setting-path.markdown

 ...is essentially saying:

-1. We're modifying the `PATH` environmental variable.
+1. We're modifying the `PATH` environment variable.
 2. From now on, the first directory that Bash should look to when executing a command is `[user hard drive]/usr/local/bin`.
 This is where Homebrew installs applications, and Bash knows to look there first because it is now the first directory listed in the `PATH`.
 3. If Bash hasn't found a command in the Homebrew installation directory, then Bash should look the default directories that have been assigned to the `PATH` variable prior to this new assignment.
 By using a dollar sign (`$PATH`), the code says to add the value of the `PATH` variable (the list those default directories) here.
 These default directories likely include: